-Game of Thrones fever is pretty high right now on the internet after a rather explosive mid-season episode this week.
+Game of Thrones fever is pretty high right now.
 Fan of the show or not, I thought you might enjoy some of my picks for a medieval style feast in Europe…

 1. The Medieval Taverns of Prague